 - The target location is corrupted.
 If the partition is damaged or corrupted, it can no longer read or write data.
 If you do not safely remove your smartphone device from your PC, it is likely to get affected by the issue.

 - The files are encrypted.
-Most users encrypt their files; hence they can’t be copied to other locations.
+If users have chosen to encrypt their files for security purposes, these files may not be easily copied to other locations.

 - File corruption.
 The files you are trying to copy might be corrupted.